ryanallen/words-of-my-perfect-teacher/README.md

 As a human being, your [positive action](#positive-action)s are more powerful than those of other kinds of being.
 This gives you, on the one hand, an opportunity here and now in this very life to cast rebirth aside once and for all.<sup>[22](#22)</sup> But (**1**)&ndash;your [negative action](#negative-action)s are more powerful too; thus you are also quite capable of making sure, on the other hand, that you will never get free from the depths of the [lower realms](#lower-realms).
 So now that (**3**)&ndash;you have met the teacher, the skilful doctor, and (**2**)&ndash;the [Dharma](#dharma), the elixir that conquers death, (**4**)&ndash;this is the moment to apply the [four metaphors](#four-metaphors), putting the teachings you have heard into practice, and traveling the path of [liberation](#liberation).

 <details id="22"><summary>Note <sup>22</sup></summary>
-The expression <i>thod pa bor chog ma</i> literally [means](#means) "getting rid of the skull," that is, of getting rid of one's body, in the sense of freeing oneself from future rebirths.
+The expression <i>thod pa bor chog ma</i> literally <a href="#means">means</a> "getting rid of the skull," that is, of getting rid of one's body, in the sense of freeing oneself from future rebirths.
 DKR
 </details><br>

 The *Treasury of Precious Qualities* describes four wrong notions that must be avoided, which are the opposite of the [four metaphors](#four-metaphors) we have mentioned: